Zveaga/expense_splitter_react/README.md

 # 💸 Expense Splitter
-The goal is to build a web app for splitting group expenses — perfect for trips, dinners, roommates, and more.
+The goal is to build a web app for splitting group expenses.

 ## 🚀 Planned Features
 ➕ Add and manage expenses <br>